redcross/smoke-alarm-portal/INSTALL.md

    On Max OSX, use the Macintosh installer which can be downloaded from https://nodejs.org/download/.
 This will install both node and npm.

-3. Install Postgres
+3. Install PostgreSQL, at least version 9.2 (to support `JSON` column type).

-        $ sudo apt-get install postgresql
+        $ sudo apt-get install postgresql-9.4  # for example

+   (This may result in your having multiple versions of PostgreSQL installed, which in turn can lead to mysterious errors in the coming import step.
+If you encounter such errors, see the appropriate part of the "Troubleshooting" section later on.)

-4. You'll need to set up a postgres user, if you don't already have one:
+4. PostgreSQL probably created a `postgres` user, but if it didn't, add one:

         $ adduser postgres